polyaxon/polyaxon/templates/experimentation/experiments.md

 ## Running the experiment with different parameters

-After running this experiment we were not satisfied with the result and we want to try another learning rate `0.5`.
+After running this experiment, we can imagine that you were not satisfied with the result and that you wanted to try another learning rate `0.5`.
-If we hardcoded the value and passed it directly `--lr=0.01` we should have updated the polyaxonfile.yml.
+If you hardcoded the value and passed it directly `--lr=0.01`, you would be obliged to updated the polyaxonfile.yml.
-Of course we can do that also now, but since we declared the `lr` in the declarations sections, we can create instead an `polyaxonfile_override.yml` to override just that section:
+Of course we can do that also now, but since we declared the `lr` in the declarations sections, we can create instead another file `polyaxonfile_override.yml` to override just that section:

 !!!
 Tip "You can call your polyaxonfiles anything you want"
     By default polyaxon commands looks for files called `polyaxonfile.yml`